 Blackstone mulls sale of Dutch bank NIBC.

-US buyout house Blackstone is weighing options for Dutch merchant bank NIBC, including a possible sale, Reuters
+US buyout house Blackstone is weighing options for Dutch merchant bank NIBC, including a possible sale, Reuters reported.

 The fund manager has been informally sounding out other banks and potential financial buyers to gauge their appetite.